Skip to content

 Containers in Jobs#

-Singularity containers were designed to be run on HPC systems.
+Apptainer containers were designed to be run on HPC systems.
 RCC maintains containers for several software packages on the clusters.
-The following examples show an RCC built Singularity container which can be run in an interactive or batch job.
+The following examples show an RCC built container which can be run in an interactive or batch job.

 Example Interactive job#